AGNELLI ItalianFrom Italian

 capra meaning "goat".

-CAVALLO ItalianMeans
+Cavallo ItalianMeans

 "horse" in Italian, an occupational name for a horseman.

-CHEVALIER FrenchFrom a nickname derived from French
+Chevalier FrenchFrom a nickname derived from French

 chevalier meaning

-"knight", itself from
+"knight", from Late Latin

-CHEVROLET FrenchFrom a diminutive of
+Chevrolet FrenchFrom a diminutive of

 chèvre meaning